FunkyE9th/My-LWB5plus-Tutorials/docs/LWBplusDongle-imx8-yocto.md

-11. Flash image into SD card
+11. Flash image into SD card.
+Note for this particular tutorial the SD card is on /dev/mmcblk0.
+It may be different for your setup; so make sure change the command below per your setup.

     ```
+    bzip2 -dc ~/projects/imx8mp/build-imx8p-wayland/tmp/deploy/images/imx8mpevk/mylwb5p-imx8mpevk.wic.bz2 | sudo dd bs=512K iflag=fullblock oflag=direct status=progress conv=fsync of=/dev/mmcblk0
     ```